komalmagarwal/komalmagarwal/README.md

 ## 🌱 What I'm building

-### Sola — Active Ageing, Redefined
+### Sola.
+Active Ageing, Redefined
 > *The product is not information.
 The product is the first step.*

-Over 20 million adults aged 50+ live in the UK — inactive, isolated, ageing faster than they need to.
+Over 20 million adults aged 50+ live in the UK - inactive, isolated, ageing faster than they need to.
 Not because they lack motivation, but because intimidation and social friction stop them before they begin.

 Sola is a behavioural platform designed to move inactive adults through the confidence barrier into sustained participation.
 Activity discovery, social matching, habit formation, and an NHS social prescribing pathway - built specifically for adults who need the first step made easy.